lfn-cnti/bestpractices/doc/cbpps/0001-cnf-best-practice-proposal-process.md

 The purpose of the CBPP process is to reduce the amount of "tribal knowledge" in our community.
 By moving decisions from a smattering of mailing lists, video calls, and hallway conversations into a well tracked artifact, this process aims to enhance communication and discoverability.

 An important goal of the CBPP process is ensuring that the process for submitting the content is both clear and efficient.
-The CBPP process is intended to create high-quality, uniform design documents for the CNF WG to deliberate.
+The CBPP process is intended to create high-quality, uniform design documents for the CNTI Best Practices focus area to deliberate.

 ### **Goals**